thunderrabbit/robnugen-journal-entries/2020/02/17bought-some-tracing-paper-at-sekaido.md

 To display the sheets, they should be arranged in a circle with the leaves all facing the next leaf with nearly same dot pattern.

+##### 18 February 2020 JST

+It didn't work the way I hoped.
+The ink does not soak through the paper.